-3.1.3 Husky Village: Continuing residents eligible to live in Husky Village include any active member who is in good standing of a recognized social Greek letter organization approved to live in Husky Village, enrolled at the Storrs, Hartford or Avery Point campus.
+Phisky Village: Continuing residents eligible to live in Husky Village include any active member who is in good standing of a recognized social Greek letter organization approved to live in Husky Village, enrolled at the Storrs campus.
 The prospective resident must be a member of a social Greek organization before moving into the house.
 Incoming new first year students are not eligible to live in Husky Village during their first year in on-campus housing.
-Residential Life encourages organizations to build rosters each semester from students who are guaranteed housing/eligible for the upcoming housing selection processes before seeking out students who live off campus.

-3.1.4 Students who have an outstanding balance (Bursar hold) relative to their fee bill may be prevented from participating in any housing process, including but not limited to, housing selection, or room changes.
-The University reserves the right to deny residency to any student with an outstanding fee balance or Bursar hold.
+Students who have an outstanding balance (Bursar hold) relative to their fee bill or medical hold may be prevented from participating in any housing process, including but not limited to, housing selection, or room changes.
+Students who are not registered academically are not eligible to reside on campus.
+The University reserves the right to deny residency to any student with an outstanding fee balance or Bursar hold, or students who are not registered by August 1 or January 8.